adamzolyak/README/README.md

 ![Adam Z 2015 Headshot 500x500](https://user-images.githubusercontent.com/5940516/127383659-dd2fb566-9708-49d5-ae11-921cda83d50d.jpg)

-Adam Zolyak is passionate about helping people to have the clarity, connections, and options they need to be live authentic fulfilling lives - having clarify of self, meaningful work, and meaningful community.
+Adam Zolyak is passionate about helping people to have the clarity, connections, and options they need to be live authentic fulfilling lives - at work, at home, and everywhere in-between.
 Adam is currently focused on [Onward.ly](https://onward.ly/) and [Workit](https://www.workitworkit.com/).

 Adam pursues this passion as a full-stack maker, artist, collaborator, writer, life-long learner, and human.